 Data Analyst Degree

-Many entry-level jobs are available with a bachelor’s degree; however, management, supervisory, and other jobs with more responsibilities will require a master’s degree.
+Many entry-level jobs are available with a bachelor’s degree.
+Management, supervisory, and other jobs with more responsibilities will require a master’s degree.

 Step 1: Obtain a bachelor’s degree.
 A bachelor’s degree in mathematics, computer science, statistics, information management, economics, or finance will help pave the way for a career in data analytics.
 It is important for employment in entry-level positions to have a deep understanding of these types of subjects, in addition to English and communications.
 Personal knowledge of software programs is also a benefit.

 Step 2: Obtain a master’s degree.
 Although it is not necessary, many employers seek employees with a master’s degree, especially if one aspires toward eventual employment as a data scientist (a similar but more advanced profession).
-A master’s in a similar program to those mentioned above should be adequate for such an occupation; however, it may also be beneficial to take courses specific to the industry for which one wishes to work.
+A master’s in a similar program to those mentioned above should be adequate for such an occupation.
+It may also be beneficial to take courses specific to the industry for which one wishes to work.